What is the ZTL and where exactly is it?

 The 5 most common tourist mistakes

-1) Following GPS blindly — Google Maps and Waze do warn about ZTL but the warning is small and easy to miss.
-Disable 'fastest route' near the center and look for 'avoid restricted zones' in settings.
-2) Returning the rental car through the ZTL because the airport drop-off route looks shorter on the map.
-3) Driving to dinner in Trastevere on Friday night without realizing the night ZTL kicks in at 21:30.
-4) Crossing back over a gate to find parking — every crossing is a separate fine.
-5) Picking up luggage from your hotel the morning AFTER your authorization window expired.
-If in doubt, park outside the ZTL (see next section) and walk or taxi in.
+Following GPS blindly is the big one: Google Maps and Waze do warn about ZTL, but the warning is easy to miss at 30 km/h on an unfamiliar street.
+Turn on 'avoid restricted zones' in settings and don't trust 'fastest route' near the center.
+A close second is returning the rental through the ZTL because the airport route looks shorter on the map.
+Then there's the Friday-night Trastevere dinner with no idea the Night ZTL turns on at 21:30.
+Crossing back over a gate to hunt for parking is another trap, because every crossing is a separate fine.
+And the one people forget: picking up luggage from your hotel the morning after the authorization window expired.
+When in doubt, park outside the ZTL (see next section) and walk or taxi in.

 Where to park OUTSIDE the ZTL